d3m3ntia/CTempConvert/README.md

 # CTempConvert
-A simple C temperature conversion program using the unsafe scanf.
+A simple temperature conversion program created in C using the unsafe scanf.